 Any of the above reasons may cause your dog to follow you into the bathroom.
-Dogs also have an excellent sense of smell and are often intrigued by the odors coming from bathrooms.
+Dogs also have an excellent sense of smell, so they may find the odors coming from bathrooms intriguing.
 An unpleasant smell for us is likely an intriguing smell for our dogs.

 Plus, bathrooms tend to have open garbage cans filled with tissues and other waste products that dogs enjoy sniffing through and tearing up.
 If you notice your dog going through the bathroom garbage, add a lid or keep the door closed!

-As dogs become old or geriatric, it is very common for them to develop symptoms of cognitive dysfunction syndrome (CDS), also known as “doggie dementia.”
-CDS is caused by a degeneration of the brain and common symptoms include disorientation, change in sleep-wake cycles, and anxiety behaviors.
+As dogs become old or geriatric, it‘s common for them to develop symptoms of cognitive dysfunction syndrome (CDS), also known as “doggie dementia.”
+CDS is caused by a degeneration of the brain.
+Common symptoms include disorientation, change in sleep-wake cycles, and anxiety behaviors.
 This may be a reason your old dog suddenly acts more clingy.

-Elderly dogs are more prone to developing illnesses and chronic conditions so any new behavior could also be the signal of a medical problem.
+Elderly dogs are more prone to developing illnesses and chronic conditions.
+Therefore, any new behavior could also be the signal of a medical problem.

 Most of the time your dog’s shadowing behavior is nothing to worry about.
-However, if this behavior becomes excessive or annoying to you, there are some things you can try at home to help limit your dog’s clingy behavior.
+However, if this behavior becomes excessive, you can try strategies at home to limit your dog’s clingy behavior.